Does the MBF programme allow students to work alongside studying?

 When can I start the MBF?

 You can only start the MBF programme in the fall semester, which usually begins in calendar week 38.
-If you have to attend the Integration Days, you will have to be in St. Gallen in calendar week 36.
+The MBF Integration Days, mandatory for all MBF students, start in St. Gallen in calendar week 36.

 How many Semester does the MBF take to complete?